British Indo-Caribbean people: British Indo-Guyanese people

-Indo-Jamaicans
+British Indo-Jamaicans

 A notable Briton of Indo-Jamaican descent is Lee Gopthal.
+The British eighties pop group Five Star are of Indo Caribbean descent through their mother.

-Indo-Trinidadians
+British Indo-Trinidadians

 Indo-Trinidadian people are thought to number well over 25,000, which is even more than the number of people born in Trinidad and Tobago living in the UK according to the 2001 Census.
 Notable Britons of Indo-Trinidadian descent include Waheed Alli, Baron Alli, Chris Bisson, Vahni Capildeo, Krishan Kumar, Krishna Maharaj, Shiva Naipaul, V. S. Naipaul, Lakshmi Persaud, Avinash Persaud and Raj Persaud.